MaterializeInc/materialize/doc/developer/guide-changes.md

 case you must use your discretion as to when you have received a covering set of approvals.
 (This is a great reason to prefer small PRs when possible, since you can gather full approvals from various owners in parallel.)

+We've configured GitHub to require at least one formal approval (i.e., clicking "Approve" in the review UI, rather than just posting a comment like "LGTM") before a PR can be merged.

 #### Stalled PRs